miker704/Strife/patch_V5_notes.md

     - Added all new Lunar New Year profile effect to preview gift upc modal.
     - Added all new Lunar New Year profile effect to send gift modal.
     - Added all new Lunar New Year avatar decoration to avatar decoration preview modal.
+    - Added all new Lunar New Year avatar decoration to avatar decoration item card.